gislab-npo/gislab-doc/docs/installation/virtual.rst

 .. rubric:: Enabling GIS.lab client on GIS.lab server

-After virtual client is created, log in to GIS.lab server and with ``gislab-machines -a`` allow client machine to connect.
+After virtual client is created, log in to GIS.lab server and with ``gislab-machines`` administration command allow client machine to connect.

 .. code:: sh

    $ vagrant ssh
    $ sudo gislab-machines -a <MAC-address>

+.. _gislab-network:

 .. important:: |imp| Since GIS.lab version 0.6 DHCP service is disabled by default.
 In order to boot virtual client DHCP service must be running.